jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 And so the same rationale that would make you want to go one step down from the pixels on the screen is the same rationale that in some cases may make you want to go down to the private method.
 So yeah what do you think about that case?

-**Bob**:Okay, so so let me pitch this.
+**Bob**: Okay, so so let me pitch this.
 I'm going to tell the same story you just told, but I'm going to tell it a little bit differently.

 We in the programming world have been convinced that there's only a few levels of encapsulation, public-private protected package, maybe a few others, but mostly our languages define this for us.
 That's absolute crap.